 “Why do you have so many of them then?”
 I asked.

 “Because I have responsibilities and duties I sometimes wish I did not have,” Talla replied sadly.
 “There are things that sometimes we are born into.”

 We spent the day telling each other of the world in which we lived.
-We really weren’t that different from one another.
-The things that almost destroyed her world threaten to engulf the world in which we live today.
-Like us they had fought wars in the name of greed and in the name of God and very nearly destroyed themselves.
+We really aren’t that different from one another.
+The things that almost destroyed her world threatens to engulf the world in which we live today.
+Like us, they had fought wars in the name of greed and in the name of God and very nearly destroyed themselves.
 I learned of the hatred that the people of the water world hold for us.
-It was a hate thousands of years old and our pollution of the world’s oceans was not helping their attitude toward us.
+It was a hate thousands of years old, and our pollution of the world’s oceans was not helping their attitude toward us.